Intent to Apply (Pre-application): December 1, 2023

-Note: Candidates must be nominated by LMU.
-Students interested in applying should contact the Office of National & International Fellowships (ONIF) for more information about the application process.
-Contact person: Cassidy Alvarado, 310.338.3792, email@example.com.
+Candidates must be nominated by LMU.
+Students interested in applying should contact Dr. Cassidy Alvarado, ONIF Director, at 310.338.3792, email@example.com.

 Academic achievement (grades, level of courses, awards, scholarships); progress toward research goals (research activities, career goals, course work); research essay (technical content, bibliography, organization/grammar); letters of recommendation (commitment to research, intellectual curiosity, potential for research contributions).
 Equal weight is given to the four evaluation criteria.

 To be considered for nomination, students must submit a completed application by the campus deadline.
 In early January, the LMU campus nominating committee reviews applications and endorses up to four nominees.
 LMU may nominate a 5th applicant if the student transferred to LMU from another institution, including community colleges.
 Nominees will have the opportunity to revise their applications based on feedback from the campus committee.
 The Foundation deadline is the last Friday in January.
 In March, the Goldwater Scholars and alternates are selected; in April, nominees are notified of their final status in the competition.

 - 2021: Elena Martinez '22, Applied Mathematics and Computer Science